NCBI-Hackathons/TCGA_dbGaP/README.md

 OUTPUT:

-List of SRRs found for the entered dbGaP study (accession) numbers
+List of SRRs found for the queried dbGaP study (accession) numbers.

 ###"sra_query_tool.sh"
 INPUT:

-File containing list of SRRs.
-Default input file name and path is ./SRRlist.txt

-Takes the region of interest as argument
+File containing list of SRRs, path to output directory, and genomic region of interest to extract from SRRs.

 OUTPUT:

-SAM files containing
+SAM files, one per SRR, each containing reads from your genomic region of interest.

 USE EXAMPLE:
+1. install SRA toolkit and add the directory containing the toolkit executables to your path (e.g., PATH=$PATH:[download_location]/sratoolkit[version]/bin
+3. type sh /path/to/sra_query_tool.sh /path/to/SRRlist.txt /path/to/output/ 4:1723150-1810650